WootingKb/wooting-analog-sdk/README.md

 ## Components
 * `wooting-analog-sdk`: The core Analog SDK which handles loading of plugins.
 This is installed systemwide and is updated separately
-* `wooting-analog-common`: This library contains all common Analog SDK code, this is used by plugins and the SDK itself
+* `wooting-analog-common`: This library contains all common Analog SDK definitions which are used by every part
+* `wooting-analog-plugin-dev`: This library contains all common elements needed for designing plugins.
+This re-exports `wooting-analog-common`, so it is not required for plugins to separately depend on `wooting-analog-common`
 * `wooting-analog-wrapper`: This is the SDK wrapper which is what Applications should use to communicate with the SDK.
 The linked dll should be shipped with the application using it.
 * `wooting-analog-test`: This is a C# test application which can be used to test the SDK through the wrapper.